-Kohn, and Wang (2006), who estimate determinants of union membership using survey data from the German Socio-Economic Panel (GSOEP) for East and West Germany.
-Net union density (NUD), our measure for union power, is then obtained by means of aggregation at a cell level spanned by the dimensions region (7 states) \times industry (30 sectors) \times skill (4 groups defined by educational attainment) \times age (6 five-year brackets), yielding a total of 5,841 cells.
+Since the GSES does not provide information on union membership, we extend the GSES by imputing individual propensities for union membership from Fitzenberger, Kohn, and Wang (2006), who estimate determinants of union membership using survey data from the German Socio-Economic Panel (GSOEP) for East and West Germany.
+Net union density (NUD), our measure for union power, is then obtained by means of aggregation at a cell level spanned by the dimensions region (7 states) \times industry (30 sectors) \times skill (4 groups defined by educational attainment) \times age (7 five-year brackets11), yielding a total of 5,841 nonempty cells.

 The cell definition is advantageous because it reflects the structure of the German wage bargaining system.
 The regional dimension and the sector classification account for the fact that collective negotiations take place at the industry level in different bargaining regions (Tarifbezirke).
-The observation that collective agreements further differentiate between various wage groups is captured by the skill dimension.
-The cell-level aggregation enables us to analyze the effect of union power independently of individual membership.
+The observation that collective agreements further differentiate between various wage groups is captured by the dimensions skill and age.
+The cell-level aggregation enables us to analyze the effect of union power independent of individual membership.
 As pointed out above, it would make no sense to estimate individual membership premia.